 In June 2018, Lee Enterprises and Berkshire Hathaway reached a five-year agreement to allow Lee Enterprises to manage Berkshire Hathaway's newspaper and digital operations.

-By 2019, Berkshire Hathaway's $25 million investment in See's Candies had returned over $2 billion, or an 8000% return.
+By 2019, the $25 million investment in See's Candies had returned over $2 billion, or an 8000% return, to Berkshire Hathaway.

 In 2019, the NetJets program operated more than 10 aircraft types with a fleet size of greater than 750.

-In 2020, Lee Enterprises acquired BH Media Group's publications and The Buffalo News for $140 million in cash, while retaining WPLG.
+In 2020, Lee Enterprises acquired BH Media Group's publications and The Buffalo News for $140 million in cash, retaining WPLG.

 In August 2024, Berkshire Hathaway became the eighth U.S. public company and the first non-technology company to be valued at over $1 trillion by market capitalization.

-In August 2024, Berkshire Hathaway's class A shares reached $700,000, marking the highest per-share price of any public company in the world.
+In August 2024, Berkshire Hathaway's Class A shares reached $700,000, marking the highest per-share price of any public company in the world.